Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Tea Party Toads in Dark Bloo Inn

-Tea Party Toads (Color Splash): These are six toads friends who are deceased in current times and haunts a hotel that's also suffering a time loop.
-Actually kind of cool.
-Their appearance isn't anything special aside from one wearing the round thick glasses several characters also wear.
+Tea Party Toads: These are six Toads friends who are deceased in current times and haunt a hotel that's also suffering a time loop.
+Neat situation.
+Their appearance isn't anything special though.

 Chosen Toads, Justice, Mountain Sage, Surfing Kinopio

-Chosen Toads: Justice Toad, Mountain Sage, Surfing Kinopio (Color Splash): Three toads, red, yellow, and blue who are actually like..spirits or something?
-They have special powers and are also the literal keys to open the gate to Crimson Tower.
-You can them again at points with new dialogue for how far you've made it.
-I kind of liked their characters and the dramatic happenings around them.
+Justice Toad, Mountain Sage, Surfing Kinopio: The Chosen Toads, red, yellow, and blue who are actually like..spirits or something?
+They have special powers, do pull dramatic stunts, and are also the literal keys to open the gate to Crimson Tower.
+As you progress they will have new dialogue.
+I liked them overall.
 In concept art they may have been all red and with different looking keys on their heads.

 Captain T. Ode

-Captain T. Ode (Origami King): An ancient character that once did something very daring and was punished for it.
-You unthaw him later and he's just fine apparently and much more mellow.
-He is a red toad with a really fancy jacket.
-Fun fact: in other languages his name is just 'Captain Toad' just like the other Captain Toad with the brigade.
+Captain T. Ode: An ancient character punished by King Shroomses for attempting to pull a fast one.
+By the time we unthaw him, he's mellowed out.
+Sure, he is a red Toad with a really fancy jacket, but we have proper buildup, backstory, etc. Fun fact: in other languages his name is just 'Captain Toad' just like the other Captain Toad with the brigade.

 Sea Captain Toad

-Sea Captain Toad (Origami King): Yes we're really doing this with the names.
-He is a blue naval toad with a white admiral hat and turquoise scarf.
+Sea Captain Toad: Yes we're really doing this with the names.
+He is a blue naval Toad with a white admiral hat and turquoise scarf.
+I guess it's different that he's not a pirate for once, and he'll hang out with the Oarsman later, so it's nice that we're in the habit of connecting characters now..

 Earth Vellumental Temple curator

-Earth Vellumental Temple Curator (Origami King): A green toad with sunglasses on, likely to hide the guilt that he's running a sort of tourist trap.
+Earth Vellumental Temple Curator: A green Toad with sunglasses on, likely to hide the guilt that he's running a sort of tourist trap.
 He is identical to the Mustard Cafe Chef in Color Splash who also was of questionable nature.
-There must be something about green toads with sunglasses.
+There must be something about green Toads with sunglasses.
+No you can't beat him up.

 Kancho Kinopio